chadsec1/decoyim/THREAT_MODEL.md

 up new "territory".
 If this happens, you have to balance this threat against the original threat which the mitigation tries to address.

-In CoyIM, there exists one new threat that is a side-effect of a mitigation, and two threats that are still possible against the confidentiality.
+In DecoyIM, there exists one new threat that is a side-effect of a mitigation, and two threats that are still possible against the confidentiality.
 All three of these threats are related to end-to-end encryption.

 In general, end-to-end encryption can protect the confidentiality and integrity of messages, but if an attacker gets hold of any encryption keys involved in the conversation, they can decrypt or modify content.
 However, there exists two special cases - one where an attacker collects cipher text, and then at some later point gets access to the current encryption material from a user.
-However, CoyIM actually mitigates against this threat by its use of OTR.
+However, DecoyIM actually mitigates against this threat by its use of OTR.
 OTR provides a property known as forward secrecy, which continuously ratchets key material forward and throws away the old material.
 Since this process is one-way, having the encryption material at one point will not allow the attacker to get eaerlier encryption material.